The Evidence Engine

 One engine.
 Four tiers of evidence.

-The Rust engine — AST parsing, taint analysis, call graph, the seven-stage pipeline — is the same in every tier.
+The Rust engine — AST parsing, taint analysis, call graph — is the same in every tier.
 Higher tiers unlock additional output formats, framework coverage, and operational features.
 Not a more capable analyzer.

 Capability Community Pro Premium Enterprise